Business Transformation & Operational Excellence World Summit & Industry Awards

 Prior to Google, Priya spent 10 years in management consulting at Bain where she advised healthcare, technology and consumer goods companies on global growth strategies and operations improvement.
 Before her career in consulting, Priya worked for GlaxoSmithKline and focused on global manufacturing and with Unilever on marketing and supply chain.
 In addition, Priya was a public accountant with Ernst & Young.
 Priya holds an MBA from Wharton and is also a Chartered Accountant.

-Srisu Subrahmanyam is a senior operations executive who delivers significant and sustainable value through supply chain optimization, organizational transformation and continuous improvement, with a relentless focus on execution.
+Srisu Subrahmanyam is a senior operations executive who delivers significant and sustainable value through supply chain optimization, technology and organizational transformation and continuous improvement, with a relentless focus on execution.
 He has over 20 years in consulting and as an executive in multiple Fortune companies.
-Subrahmanyam has deep process experience, with proven results in manufacturing, distribution/logistics and service sectors, having served in companies in aviation, technology, logistics, distribution, maintenance, repair and overhaul, consumer goods, education, pharmaceutical, beverage and chemical industries.
-He is focused on improvements and optimization across the value chain and delivers competitive advantage through supply chain transformations, technology investments, organizational transformations and rigorous performance management and execution.
+Subrahmanyam has deep process experience, with proven results in manufacturing, distribution/logistics and service sectors, having served in companies in automotive, aviation, technology, logistics, distribution, maintenance, repair and overhaul, consumer goods, education, pharmaceutical, beverage and chemical industries.
+He is focused on improvements and optimization across the value chain and delivers competitive advantage through supply chain transformations, technology strategy and investments, organizational transformations and rigorous performance management and execution.

 Sayeed serves as First Vice President of Strategy & Analytics for Wells Fargo Advisors which is the financial advice and brokerage business of Wells Fargo.
 In this role, he leads strategic efforts around growing the business (measured by revenue, client assets and profit) and managing risks (ensure Financial Advisors act in the best interests of client, review investment portfolio risks, and reduce any legal and settlement costs).